kbparagua/paloma/README.md

 ## Turbolinks Support

-As of version `4.1.0`, Paloma is compatible with Turbolinks without additional setup.

 ### Execute Paloma when user hits `Back` or `Forward` button.

 Paloma executes page-specific javascript by adding a `<script>` tag to the response body.
 Turbolinks, by default, executes any inline javascript in the response body when you visit a page, so the `<script>` tag appended by Paloma will automatically be executed.
 However, when Turbolinks restores a page from cache (*this happens when a user hits `Back` or `Forward` button in his browser*) any **inline javascript will not be executed** anymore.
 This is the intentional behavior of Turbolinks, and it is not a bug.
 If you want to execute Paloma again when Turbolinks restores a page, do something like this: